 A custom Obsidian-style graph maps the entire trained corpus — click any node to descend through folders to the exact source file.
 Navigation that makes finding information effortless.

-Originating as a military intelligence expert knowledge system for the Hellenic Armed Forces, the Quiet Room is a specialized research division designed to examine cognitive vulnerability and decision-making under acute stress.
+The Quiet Room is a specialised research division designed to examine cognitive vulnerability and decision-making under acute stress.

 🔒 Gated Crisis Management Deep-Dive — Click to request institutional access.